mgrotaers/ATtiny2313FuseReset/README.md

 # ATtiny2313 High Voltage Parallel Programming Fuse Reset

 At moment this is starting the framework for developing the arduino code.
-# CODE CURRENTLY NOT TESTED.
+NOTE, SOME CODE IS UNTESTED.

 The development of this project was created to unlock a ATtiny2313 chip.